News and events

 Acceptance of the Schottky TDR

 The TDR of the Schottky system within the ILIMA collaboration has been accepted by the ECE committee on 14.12.2018.
 This is a great milestone in the development of non-destructive Schottky detectors for experiments in the future FAIR project.
-A link to the TDR will be proivided here as soon as it is available online.
+A link to the TDR is available online here.

 Dunhuang Prize for Prof. Yuri Litvinov